 Fast-forward to today and the multitude of new products, flavours and sources of protein that sports nutrition manufacturing must deliver makes handling shorter recipe runs difficult.
 Produce the large batches that your equipment was designed to manage and you run the risk of product spoiling or going out of fashion.

-If you’re using a fixed mixer system to run small batches, it’s not surprising you’re finding production challenging.
+If you’re using a fixed mixer system to run small batches, it’s not surprising you’re finding production challenges.
 Your kit was never designed for this kind of manufacturing, which is why your team finds themselves wasting time throughout the production process.
 From waiting for the mixer to be filled to cleaning down between recipes, through to waiting for the mixer to be emptied; each stage contains a period of dead time.

-The Hidden Cost of Formulation
+The Hidden Cost of Supplement Recipe Formulation

 The formulation stage can be a surprising time stealer.
 Ripping and tipping 25kg sacks into a fixed mixer takes more time than you might think.
 Combine this with the need to individually weigh the micro and minor ingredients and you are beginning to rack up the minutes.

-But then what does 20 minutes mean in the total of a day’s activities?
+But then what do 20 minutes mean in the total of a day’s activities?
 Well, over a year that amount of time soon adds up.
 For example, working 250 days a year, of just one shift, making 6 batches of product per shift, taking 20 minutes to fill the fixed mixer, that’s 30,000 minutes a year lost in waiting time.
 Or put another way, 500 hours or 62 working days!!
 Surprising!

 If you’ve decided to buy a large volume mixer this will only compound the problem as larger volumes of material will take longer to be prepared.

 All the while the fixed mixer sits idle, waiting, generating nothing but lost production time.
 Just imagine what you could be doing with all those hours.